Vietnam.vn - Nền tảng quảng bá Việt Nam

 Analyzing the existing problems and limitations in training tourism human resources; the trend of training and developing international standard tourism human resources in Vietnam, Associate Professor, Dr. Duong Duc Thang, Head of the Faculty of Tourism (East Asia University of Technology) said: "Training by traditional methods is no longer suitable for the increasingly high standards and demands of the tourism industry.

-Today's tourism workforce must not only be fluent in foreign languages but also have to be good at using technology and have the skills to build products according to high quality standards.
-Meanwhile, many students trained at tourism faculties cannot compete with students who study foreign languages when they graduate due to poor communication skills with foreigners.
+Tourism human resources today not only need to be fluent in foreign languages but also need to be good at using technology and have the skills to build products according to high quality standards.
+Meanwhile, many students trained at tourism faculties cannot compete with students who study foreign languages when they graduate due to their poor communication skills with foreigners.
 This is a sad reality."

 Need for breakthrough in tourism human resource training in Vietnam today